pghvlaans/sbotools/man/sboupgrade.1.md

 **-d\|\--distclean (FALSE\|TRUE)**

-If TRUE, then remove the source archives after building.
+If **TRUE**, then remove the source archives after building.
 They are retained in `SBO_HOME/distfiles` by default.
 This option can be set as default via the **[sboconfig(1)](sboconfig.1.md)** command.
 See also **[sbotools.conf(5)](sbotools.conf.5.md)**.
 This option overrides the default.